 Stronghold offers Brazilian jiu-jitsu as well as Mixed Martial Arts (a blend of muay thai, boxing, taekwondo, karate, wrestling and BJJ) for kids aged 5 and above.

 Sign up for a free trial and purchase class passes here.

 Create art at Abrakadoodle

-Abrakadoodle conducts art classes and camps for kids, with regular single-day workshops that immerse your kids in a fun theme.
-On Sep 13, they’ll be conducting a $65, 2-hour Llama Party Workshop for kids aged 3 to 12 years, including art lessons, games, and other activities.
+Abrakadoodle conducts art classes and camps for kids, with regular single-day workshops that immerse your kids in a fun theme from Pokemon to Star Wars.
 Book online here.

-They’ve also got longer, 3-day art camps at $350, with themes like Mad About Movies and FairyTale Art.
+They’ve also got longer, 3-day art camps at $350, with themes like Harry Potter.
 Reserve a spot on their website.